Reviews

 Is Point Pickup owned by Walmart?

-No. Point Pickup is an independent grocery delivery service.
-However, Walmart does work with Walmart for grocery delivery services, with other driver app partnerships, including Skipcart, Roadie, and AxleHire.
+No. Point Pickup operates as an independent grocery delivery service.
+However, Walmart collaborates with Point Pickup for grocery deliveries, alongside other driver app partnerships including Skipcart, Roadie, and AxleHire.

 Do Point Pickup drivers get tips?

 Yes.
-In fact, many drivers rely on tips to supplement their income.
+Many drivers depend on tips to supplement their income.

 Can you make money on Point Pickup?